mikecotrone/DropboxAPI/README.md

     /fileops/create_folder - Creates a folder
     /fileops/delete - Deletes a folder
-    /delta - A way of letting you keep up with changes to files and folders in a user's Dropbox
+    /delta - A way of letting you keep up with changes to files and folders in a user's Dropbox /revisions - Only revisions up to thirty days old are available (or more if the Dropbox user has Packrat).

 How do I get started using it?